RasaHQ/rasa/docs/core/policies.rst

               it should be either ``softmax`` or ``margin``;
             - ``ranking_length`` defines the number of top confidences over which to normalize ranking results if ``loss_type: "softmax"``;
-              to turn off normalization set to 0
+              to turn off normalization set it to 0
             - ``mu_pos`` controls how similar the algorithm should try to make embedding vectors for correct intent labels, used only if ``loss_type`` is set to ``margin``;